The HEMCO configuration file

 Additional extension-specific settings can also be specified in the ‘Extensions Settings’ section (see also an example in Basic examples and the definition of Data collections.
 These settings must immediately follow the extension definition.

-HEMCO expects an extension with extension number zero, denoted the base emisisons extension extension.
+HEMCO expects an extension with extension number zero, denoted the Base Emisisons extension extension.
 All emission fields linked to the base extension will be used for automatic emission calculation.
 Fields assigned to any other extension number will not be inlcuded in the base emissions calculation, but they are still read/regridded by HEMCO (and can be made available readily anywhere in the model code).
 These data are only read if the corresponding extension is enabled.

 All species to be used by HEMCO must be listed in column Species of the base extension switch.
 In particular, all species used by any of the other extensions must also be listed as base species, otherwise they will not be recognized.
 It is possible (and recommended) to use the Wildcard character, in which case HEMCO automatically determines what species to use by matching the atmospheric model species names with the species names assigned to the base emission fields and/or any emission extension.